siddhant-midha/siddhant-midha.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Deutschland again!
 Heading over to Dresden for the Quantum Dynamics workshop at MPI-PKS.